 Or they might prefer to stick with one topic for the entire school year (such as British Literature, American Literature or World Literature).
 Even with these teens we suggest having a basic book list that covers their core topic of interest and also add some off-topic reading (books of the Bible, fun novels, self-improvement, etc) for richness, relaxation or personal growth.

 Some teens don’t like being locked into one topic for the year but moms don’t want to feel overwhelmed trying to pick out the appropriate Literature for their teens.
-That’s why 7Sisters developed the Literature and Compositions series.
-Here’s a post explaining how we handle mix-and-match students with our no-busywork, don’t-kill-the-book, success-oriented literature and writing guide bundles:
+That’s why 7Sisters developed the ELA series.
+Here’s a post explaining how we handle mix-and-match students with our no-busywork, don’t-kill-the-book, success-oriented comprehensive English/Language Arts program.

 Approach #2: Make your own reading list with a variety of genres all in one interest areas or a mix.
 Here are some posts with good ideas for make-your-owns: